ProjectBox House

 French windows with copper pipe detail

-The spruce plywood shell and core of the 2 bedroom, 95 sqm prototype house took just 4 weeks to construct.
+The spruce plywood shell and core of the house took just four weeks to construct.
 This was done by the client and a small team of architecture students, with the assistance of Studio Bark Projects.
-In the following 8 weeks the internal fit-out (kitchen, stair and internal partitions) was completed by Studio Bark Projects.
-While this was happening, other trade contractors installed mechanical and electrical services and the green roof.
+In the following eight weeks the internal fit-out (kitchen, stair and internal partitions) was completed by Studio Bark Projects.
+Contractors worked alongside to install mechanical and electrical services and the green roof.

 Bookshelf storage created with U-Build

-Box House was constructed over the course of summer 2017 by the client and a small group of architecture students, as part of Studio Bark’s annual Bark Live Build.
+Box House was constructed over the course of summer 2017 by the client and a small group of architecture students, as part of Studio Bark’s live build education programme, No Building As Usual.

 Find out more about Bark student build projects.